Co-organised by ZOiS and the EASA Anthropology of Social Movements Network

 At a time of Black Lives Matter and the proliferation of migrant, refugee and minority protests across the world (Polish women’s, Belarusian, Palestinian, Roma and Sinti, to name just a few), as well as local and regional initiatives by minorities, migrants and refugees, we would like to bring together scholars who combine a focus on migrants or minorities with that on protest, resistance, activism, social engagement, and other related themes.
 We are interested both in the most visible struggles and everyday forms of activism, emerging activism, prefigurative politics, and other efforts of migrants and minorities, which often escape public and academic recognition.

-This two-day interdisciplinary workshop will take place, situation permitting, at the Centre for East European and International Studies (ZOiS) in Berlin.
-Through the workshop, we would like to address several open questions.
+This two-day interdisciplinary workshop will take place at the Centre for East European and International Studies (ZOiS) in Berlin as well as online – links to the online rooms can be found in the programme below.

 - Why do some migrants and members of minorities engage in public protest while others do not?